Kubernetes

 • etcd

-• Is a distributed key-value store used to store all cluster data and state:
+• Is a distributed key-value store used to store all cluster data and state; ensures that the state is replicated across multiple nodes.:

 • Configuration of all resources.